Skip to main content

 Participants with Health Issues

-Typically, if an individual is physically capable of driving a motor vehicle, they are capable of operating an IID.
+Typically, if an individual is physically capable of driving a motor vehicle, they are capable of operating an Ignition Interlock Device (IID).
 The Board of Tests has accommodated the reduction of the required minimum breath volume from 1.5 to 1.2 liters for any participant that makes the request.
 This is the lowest level of breath volume at which IIDs have been tested by the National Highway Traffic Safety Administration.

 Medical Exemptions

-Only BOT IDAP participants whose driving privileges are suspended pursuant to 47 O.S. §6-205.1(A)(1) are eligible for a medical exemption and such exemption does not grant the individual driving privileges.
+Only BOT IDAP participants whose driving privileges are suspended 180 days pursuant to 47 O.S. §6-205.1(A)(1) are eligible for a medical exemption and such exemption will not grant the individual driving privileges.

 Individuals seeking medical exemption must:

-(A) submit a pulmonologist’s certification indicating the person has a documented medical condition preventing the person from providing a breath sample of at least one and two-tenths (1.2) Liters; and
+(A) obtain a pulmonologist’s certification indicating the person has a documented medical condition preventing the person from providing a breath sample of at least one and two-tenths (1.2) Liters; and

 Participants denied medical exemption may appeal the denial.